 If you are continuing to Finisterre then the bar here is the last place to stock up on water or grab a sandwich.
 There is a fountain between here and Cee but very little else.

 Shortly after the roadside bar beyond Hospital, in the middle of a large roundabout, is a double mojón indicating the choice between Finsterre and Muxía.

 From the roundabout with the twin markers, take the paved road to the left and alongside the massive factory.
 The camino follows the road for 300m before leaving it to join a trail on your right.

-From this point, all the way to the first building in Cee, the camino remains well isolated from the road and any form of development beyond the two chapels mentioned below.
+IF you are headed to Finisterra from this point, all the way to the first building in Cee, the camino remains well isolated from the road and any form of development beyond the two chapels mentioned below.